razee-io/Razee/README.md

          "razeedeploy-delta" already exists
        ````

-       Example output for a cluster where Razeedash is not installed:
+       Example output for a cluster where RazeeDash is not installed:

        ```bash
        configmap/watch-keeper-config created